hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Only use underscores between words

-_Guideline._ Don’t use underscores and prefixes or suffixes.
+_Guideline._ Don’t use underscores as prefixes or suffixes.
+Underscores lack visual prominence, which makes them good word separators, but easy to misread before or after a word.

-_Refactoring._ Trim underscores
+_Refactoring._ Trim underscores.
+Use tools that warn when names do not start with a letter.

 _Example violations._ `_APPLE_COUNT`, `APPLE_COUNT_`